 For some applications of commercially developed products, such as commercial transport aircraft, EMI requirements similar to those in this standard are usually imposed on equipment.
 Most commercial aircraft equipment is required to meet the EMI requirements in RTCA DO-160 or an equivalent contractor in-house document.
 Recent revisions to RTCA DO-160 are making the document more compatible with this standard.
-Equipment qualified to revisions C, D, or E of RTCA DO-160 is often suitable for military aircraft applications.
+Equipment qualified to revisions C and later of RTCA DO-160 is often suitable for military aircraft applications.
+However, the procuring activity must obtain the test reports to ensure the equipment meets the applicable requirements.